multani/gcp-changelog/content/google-cloud-contact-center-as-a-service/index.md

 # Google Cloud Contact Center as a Service

-## 2025-08-29
+## 2025-09-02

 ### Announcement

-**Mobile SDK 2.14 pre-release notes**
+**Mobile SDK 2.14 is released**

-Here are the pre-release notes for Mobile SDK 2.14.
-When we release version 2.14, we expect the new capabilities to be as shown here.
+Mobile SDK 2.14 includes the following updates:

 * Android SDK and iOS SDK:

   + Support for virtual agent to virtual agent chat transfers by queue.
   + Support for hiding the download transcript button in the options menu, the post-chat screen, or both.
+For the Android SDK, see [SDK configuration](https://cloud.google.com/contact-center/ccai-platform/docs/android-sdk-guide#sdk-configuration).
+For the iOS SDK, see [Show or hide the download transcript button](https://cloud.google.com/contact-center/ccai-platform/docs/ios-sdk-guide#show-or-hide-download-transcript-button).
   + Improved accessibility, including better navigation and screen reader support.
 * Android SDK:

   + Support for hiding the SDK using the `Ujet.hideSDK()` method.
+For more information, see [Hide the SDK](https://cloud.google.com/contact-center/ccai-platform/docs/android-sdk-guide#hide-sdk).
   + New event types: `MessageLinkClicked` and `QuickReplyClicked`.

 To support the new virtual agent chat transfer capabilities of this release, we've added a new configuration setting in the Google Cloud CCaaS portal.
 You can use this setting to hide transfer system messages in chat sessions with virtual agent to virtual agent transfers.

 **Administrators**: In the **Settings > Chat > Web & Mobile Chat Settings** pane, there's a new **Transfers** checkbox.

+For more information, see [Hide transfer messages in chat sessions](https://cloud.google.com/contact-center/ccai-platform/docs/va-to-va-transfers#hide-transfer-messages-in-chat-sessions).

+---
+## 2025-08-29

 ### Fixed